Italy to get 20% fewer Moderna vaccines in week starting February 7

-MILAN (Reuters) - The U.S. pharmaceutical company Moderna will deliver 20% fewer vaccines to Italy than promised in the week starting on Feb.
-7, Italy’s special commissioner for COVID-19 said on Friday.
+MILAN (Reuters) - U.S. pharmaceutical company Moderna will deliver 20% fewer vaccine doses to Italy than promised in the week starting on Feb.
+7, Italy’s special commissioner for COVID-19 said on Friday, putting further pressure on the country’s vaccination campaign.

 “Minutes ago, Moderna told us about the cut in the distribution of its vaccines.
 In the week beginning Feb.
 7, only 132,000 doses will arrive, 20% less than agreed,” Domenico Arcuri said.